Love Dungeons & Dragons (aka D&D)

 , but looking to shake things up?
-Below, you'll find several magical board games like Dungeons & Dragons.
-From the game's RPG aspect to the dice-rolling component to the cooperative spirit, my picks tick many D&D-like boxes so there’s surely a new game for you and your fellow heroes.
+Below, you'll find a bunch of magical board games that are similar to Dungeons & Dragons.
+From the game's RPG aspect, to the dice-rolling component, to the cooperative spirit, my picks tick many D&D-like boxes that should appeal to you and your fellow heroes.

-D&D Starter Set can accommodate up to six players, most of my picks can only accommodate between one and five players; though one does come with an expansion that can accommodate up to six players.
-Some of the games below are for older age brackets than D&D's Starter Set, which is for ages 12 and up, but one of my picks is for players as young as 7.
-Finally, the D&D Starter Set takes about an hour to play, but some of my picks can take up to two hours.
+The D&D Starter Set can accommodate up to six players, and my picks can accommodate anywhere between one and six players.
+Some of the games below are for older age brackets than D&D's Starter Set, which is for ages 12 and up, but one of my picks is for players as young as 8.
+Finally, the D&D Starter Set can take about an hour to play to start (though D&D itself is often an ongoing adventure), but some of my picks can take just 20 minutes up to two hours or more.
 So, consider which similarities are priorities for you.

-best board games like Dungeons and Dragons.
-1 A Strategic, Fantasy Board Game
+adventure board games like Dungeons and Dragons.
+1 A Strategic Fantasy Board Game

 This game uses miniatures and battle cards to move game play forward, but no dice are included.
 It’s also significantly more difficult to play than D&D, with a

 complexity rating of 3.81, but like most campaign-driven legacy games, Gloomhaven does require some role-playing skills — each turn, one player must choose two cards to play from their hand; the cards determining both their initiative for the round as well as the power they’ll use.
 The world of the game is constantly changing with each move the players make, meaning every session is new and exciting.
+Enthusiastic Amazon review: “Just played this for the first time tonight at a friends house and holy smokes it was one of the best board games I've played in a long time.
+It reminded me of a pre-set Dungeons and Dragons but in a board game style. [..]
+If you like intellectual, strategy, cooperative, in depth [...] quests that can continue each week with friends get this game.”
 The Basics: one to four players, for ages 12 and up, with 60 to 120 minutes of game play 2 A Dice-Driven Board Game With A Twist On The Dungeon Master Role Descent: Journeys in the Dark is a quest-driven, collaborative fantasy board game with a role-playing component that focuses heavily on adventure, exploration, and fighting.
 Not unlike D&D’s Dungeon Master, one player takes on the role of evil overlord while up to four other players must take on the roles of courageous heroes who go on quests and adventures — though their goal is to ultimately defeat the overlord rather than follow their lead.

 Also similar to D&D, Descent takes players to dangerous caves, ancient ruins, and dark dungeons.
 Players’ actions are determined largely by the game’s dice-based system: Players tailor-build their dice pools to meet the abilities and weapons of their characters, and each dice affects an attack in different ways.
 It's a bit easier than my first pick but still more complex than Dungeons & Dragons,

 with a complexity rating of 3.20.
+Enthusiastic Amazon review: “My husband and sons play Magic and occasionally D&D. They got this [...] because it's a game in the same vein but has the option to use the app so none of them have to DM the game.
+This has already proven to be hours of enjoyment for them.
+I highly recommend this for others with similar interests who enjoy these involved games.”
 The Basics: two to five players, for ages 14 and up, with about 120 minutes of game play 3 A Card-Based, Character-Driven Fantasy Board Game D&D and Lord of the Rings are frequently linked, and it’s really no surprise.
-D&D co-creator Gary Gygax even admitted that the LOTR trilogy had a “superficial” effect on the creation of D&D. That’s one reason why Lord of the Rings: The Card Game seems like a natural selection for this roundup, even though it's still a bit more complex than D&D, it's easier than my first two picks with a complexity rating of 3.16.
-Lord of the Rings: The Card Game is a two-player card game in which players get to immerse themselves in classic Middle Earth scenarios with three heroes of their choosing.
+D&D co-creator Gary Gygax even admitted that the LOTR trilogy had a “superficial” effect on the creation of D&D. That’s one reason why Lord of the Rings: The Card Game seems like a natural selection for this roundup — it’s a two-player card game in which players get to immerse themselves in classic Middle Earth scenarios with three heroes of their choosing.

 The game comes with three scenarios, 12 characters, and four pre-constructed player decks; however, players can also build their own decks if they want to from the four "spheres of influence" which include leadership, spirit, tactics, and love.
 Players choose from 12 of Tolkien’s most popular characters — from Aragorn to Legolas to Eowyn — and each round consists of players sending their heroes out on various quests or battles.
 There are no dice-rolling components, but at each turn, players have to choose between focusing on their quests or attacking enemy forces to keep them from gaining power.